CrossLangNV/DGFISMA_term_extraction/README.md

 4. Calculate tf-idf for the extracted terms

    We use sklearn's Tfidftransformer to calculate the tf-idf score per term per document.
-   The document in this context is a list of segments.
+   The document in this context is a list of text segments.
-   CountVectorizer() will count the number of occurrences of terms for a given word range.
+   CountVectorizer() will count the number of occurrences of terms for all ngrams.
    TfidfTransformer will calculate the IDF on the CountVectorizer's term counts.
    We want to generate a matrix of term counts in case of previously unseen documents.
    Finally, the tf-idf score can be calculated.